jarekswierek/nba-rookie-dashboard/README.md

 > **Status: Early MVP — in active development**

 An analytics dashboard that tracks NBA rookie statistics and generates AI-powered narrative analysis using a **LangGraph agent**, **Claude Haiku**, and a two-level cache (Redis + PostgreSQL).
-Built as a portfolio project for an AI Engineer role.

 ![mockup](docs/mockup-preview.png)
 *UI mockup — implementation in progress*